-If the brain and sacral nerves don't communicate correctly, the bladder can't function properly, which can cause bladder control problems.
+The sacral nerves, located near the tailbone, control the bladder and muscles related to urinary function.
+If the brain and sacral nerves do not communicate correctly, the bladder cannot function properly, which can cause bladder control problems.
 The bladder may be overactive causing urgency, or underactive causing urinary retention.
-Sacral neuromodulation targets this communication problem by stimulating the nerves which control bladder function with mild electrical pulses.
-It helps the brain and the nerves to communicate so the bladder can function properly.

-A small stimulator device is placed under the skin and a wire carries electrical pulses to the sacral nerves.
-A hand-held programmer is used to adjust the level of stimulation and to switch the device on or off.
+Sacral neuromodulation targets the communication problem between the brain and sacral nerves by stimulating the nerves with mild electrical pulses.
+Electrical stimulation is delivered to the sacral nerves through a small stimulator device that is implanted under the skin just above the buttocks.
+A wire carries electrical pulses from the stimulator to the sacral nerves.
+A hand-held programmer is used to adjust the level of stimulation and switch the device on or off.
+By stimulating the sacral nerves, sacral neuromodulation helps the brain and the nerves to communicate so the bladder can function properly.